jrandj/aws-solutions-architect-associate/README.md

     * Eventually consistent will achieve consistency within a second.
 Strongly consistent will achieve consistency instantly.

-    * DynamoDB transactions provide developers ACIC properties across 1 or more tables within a single AWS account and region.
+    * DynamoDB transactions provide developers ACID properties across 1 or more tables within a single AWS account and region.

     * Point-in-Time Recovery (PITR) can protect against accidental writes or deletes.
 You can restore to any point in the last 35 days and up to 5 minutes in the past.
 Not enabled by default.